Updated: Mar 27, 2020

 Push your content out, regardless of approval from others.
 If you believe in what you do, do it.
 Just don't avoid it because you may fail or might be wrong.
 That's how we learn.

-There's a lot to learn from @adamtcroft, whether it's from his blog, books, or his abundance of advice and motivation on Twitter.
-Check him out!
+There's a lot to learn from Adam Croft, whether it's from his blog or books; check him out!

 If you like someone's work or what they do, show them some love!
 Whether you're a co-worker or part of the audience, show your appreciation.